 The Annals of Internal Medicine offers a simple summary of this study for patients.
 Here is the link.

 Coffee Drinking and Longevity Is Not New News:

-The British researchers point out that:
+The British researchers who did the first analysis point out that:

 “Our findings are consistent with prior, large, prospective investigations of coffee drinking and all-cause mortality conducted in the United States, Europe, and Asia, as well as the most recent meta-analyses and the 2015 US Dietary Guidelines Advisory Committee report, which concluded that moderate coffee consumption can be a part of a healthy diet.”

-The Naysayers Tell you To Quit Drinking Coffee
+The Naysayers Tell You to Quit Drinking Coffee:

 No matter how many studies are published, there are experts who will insist that you should quit drinking coffee.
 For them, the answer to the question how much coffee should you drink is zero.
 They maintain that coffee raises your stress level, increases heart rate and blood pressure and raises lipids like triglycerides and cholesterol.
 They throw in complications like heartburn and GERD (gastroesophageal reflux disease) for good measure.

 Oh, and let’s not forget the addiction argument.
 Some of the cynics maintain that coffee drinkers are drug addicts who can’t quit because of withdrawal symptoms such as headaches, fatigue and fuzzy brain.